Goodbye on their terms: Instructions by Kenyan celebrities on the inevitable farewell | Pulselive Kenya

 Well if any of these monsters win or time comes, please burry me in 48 hours.
 If it finds me abroad, don’t struggle to bring my body back, my children have no energy to attend to guests.

-According to Akothe’s wishes, lavish meals that are often served at funerals will not feature as there will be no cooking and morners are expected to carry their packed lunch.
+According to Akothee’s wishes, lavish meals that are often served at funerals will not feature as there will be no cooking and mourners are expected to carry their packed lunch.

 On my burial, no food.
 Hakuna kupika.
 Eat, carry your packed lunch.